 1. Avoid Punishment:

-Never use the crate as a form of punishment or confinement for undesirable behavior.
+Never use the crate as a punishment or confinement for undesirable behavior.
 It should be viewed as a safe, comfortable space, not a place of discipline or isolation.

 2. Limit Confinement: